okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/anything-as-a-source/index.md

 * You can't create a new Import Session in less than five minutes of an active Import Session associated with the same identity source.
 If Okta receives a new Import Session request within five minutes of an active Import Session with the `CREATED` or the `TRIGGERED` status, Okta returns a 400 - Bad Request response.
 * If there are no API requests in 24 hours for an Import Session that has the `CREATED` status, then the status is set to `EXPIRED` and the session can no longer be used.

 > **Note:** If you receive a 400 Bad Request from a create Import Session request, then ensure that there isn't an active Import Session for the same identity source.
-Use the [Retrieve the active Import Session](/docs/reference/api/xaas/#retrieve-the-active-import-session) request to return the active Import Session for an identity source.
+Use the [Retrieve active Import Sessions](/docs/reference/api/xaas/#retrieve-active-import-sessions) request to return the active Import Session for an identity source.

 ### Bulk-user-load requests